-It’s Virgin Australia’s turn to lift the lid on its VA-X & Win jackpot.
+It’s Virgin Australia’s turn to lift the lid on its VA-X & Win jackpot as the latest COVID vaccine incentive.
 But instead of offering every member a small reward – like Qantas is doing – Virgin will instead enter everyone into a massive jackpot.
 You could win part of $150,000 worth of prizes, including a staggering 1 million Velocity Points!

 As Australia’s vaccination rollout continues, airlines are getting creative in thinking up new schemes and incentives to help boost vaccine numbers.
 The hope?
 To accelerate the return of international and restriction-free domestic travel – a goal we can wholeheartedly get behind.

-‘VA-X and Win’: that’s Virgin’s cleverly-named campaign to encourage Aussie residents to roll up their sleeves.
+‘VA-X and Win’: that’s Virgin’s cleverly-named campaign to encourage Aussie residents to roll up their sleeves and get a COVID vaccine.
 Up for grabs is 1 million Velocity Points for one lucky winner, plus ‘dozens of free Business Class flights’.
 Here’s a peek at the prize pool for 251 lucky winners:

 - 1 million Velocity Points (1 prize)